Tuning the Implicit Regularizer of Masked Diffusion Language Models: Enhancing Generalization via Insights from $k$-Parity: Signal-Rich Mask Sampling in Language Modeling

 \subsubsection{Supervised Fine-tuning}

 We further investigated whether these findings apply to fine-tuning.
 Starting from a pre-trained \texttt{LLaDA-8B Base} model, we performed SFT on the \texttt{tulu-3-sft-personas-math-filtered} dataset \cite{lambert2025tulu} (See \cref{app: supervised fine-tuning} for details) for 1,200 steps (approx. 4 epochs) with a batch size of 256 and block size 1,024.
+For details of inference, we kindly refer readers to \cref{app: large scale details}.

 \paragraph{Evaluation on PPL-based Discriminative Tasks.} We first evaluate our models on multiple-choice benchmarks including \texttt{MMLU} \cite{hendrycks2021measuring}, \texttt{ARC-Challenge}, and \texttt{GPQA} \cite{rein2024gpqa}.
-As shown in \cref{tab:sft_results}, the results validate our ``signal-optimal" hypothesis.
-Our signal-optimal window ($t \in [0.45, 0.55]$) demonstrates superior performance across all evaluated benchmarks compared to the standard $\mathcal{U}[0, 1]$ baseline.
+As shown in \cref{tab:sft_results}, the results validate our ``signal-rich" hypothesis.
+Our signal-rich window ($t \in [0.45, 0.55]$) demonstrates superior performance across all evaluated benchmarks compared to the standard $\mathcal{U}[0, 1]$ baseline.
 Most notably, in the context of knowledge-intensive reasoning (e.g., GPQA), our method achieves an accuracy of 0.402.
 This represents a substantial improvement over both the LLaDA Base model (0.252) and the vanilla SFT approach (0.344), which confirms that concentrating on the most informative levels enables the model to internalize complex patterns more efficiently.